Free Eurovision Printables & Party Ideas

 Another fun way to get warmed up for the big event itself, is a good old quiz.
 I’ve updated my Eurovision Song Contest Quiz from a couple of years ago, and also added another round.
 The three rounds now include: Questions about Europe, Eurovision Trivia, and a picture round with flags of Europe.

 Up the ante, and have a Eurovision sweepstake.
 Everyone picks the name of a country performing in the Grand Final out of a hat, and the person with the winning country gets a wee prize.
-With 26 countries taking part, you may not have enough people to pick one each, especially not this year, but you could either team up with friends who are also watching, even if you’re not together, or just pick several countries each.
+With 26 countries taking part in the finale, you may not have enough people to pick one each, especially not this year, but you could either team up with friends who are also watching, even if you’re not together, or just pick several countries each.
 There will only be the four of us this year, so we’ll be picking a handful of countries each and I’ve bought a wee trophy for a couple of quid for the winner (if one of the boys wins and I’m feeling generous, I may pop a small pocket money bonus inside the trophy).

 Eurovision Score Card